uhppoted/uhppote-cli/README.md

 | `<door>`      | ...                                                                        |
 | ...           |                                                                            |

 The ACL file must include a column for each controller + door configured in the _devices_ section of the `uhppoted.conf` file used to configure the utility.
+Permissions for a door can be:
+- Y
+- N
+- time profile ID (e.g. 29)

 An [example ACL file](https://github.com/uhppoted/uhppoted/blob/master/runtime/simulation/405419896.acl) is included in the full `uhppoted` distribution, along with the matching [_conf_](https://github.com/uhppoted/uhppoted/blob/master/runtime/simulation/405419896.conf) file.